brysonsicotte/Springboard-Data-Science-Boot-Camp/README.md

-# Springboard
+# Springboard Data Science Boot Camp

-This is a general repo containing the various assignments and projects I completed during the boot camp.
+This repo contains the various assignments and projects I completed during the boot camp.